 Upon arrival, applicants are briefed about the reception rules and the length of their stay in the reception centre.
 They are also made to sign an Agreement with AWAS covering their stay.

-According to information provided by AWAS in early 2024, at the end of 2023 the Agency was accommodating the following number of persons:
+As mentioned above, at the end of 2023 and 2024 the Agency was accommodating the following number of persons:

-Essentially, throughout 2023 Malta’s open centres were virtually empty with a residency of a mere 10% of available capacity.
+Essentially, since 2023 Malta’s open centres have been virtually empty with a residency of a mere 10% of available capacity.
 This was mainly due to the extremely low number of arrivals, as explained above, related to Malta’s harsh policy on preventing access to the territory.
-Contrary to what would be expected in such a situation, 2023 did not see the Government increasing investment in community-based schemes or integration measures.
+Contrary to what would be expected in such a situation, 2023, 2024 and 2025 did not see the Government increasing investment in community-based schemes or integration measures.

-Both aditus and JRS indicated that, for 2023, they did not file appeals against withdrawal or reduction of reception conditions, due to lack of capacity and the decision to prioritise more pressing concerns.[10]
+Both aditus and JRS indicated that, for 2023, 2024 and 2025, they did not file appeals against withdrawal or reduction of reception conditions, due to lack of capacity and the decision to prioritise more pressing concerns.[11]

 [2] Information provided by AWAS, January 2021.